Difference between Direct and Indirect Addressing Modes

 Add R1, (1001)

-Here 1001 is the address where operand is stored.
+Here 1001 is the address where the operand is stored.

 LOAD R1, @500

-Above instruction is used to load the content of memory location stored at memory location 500 to register R1.
-In other words we can say, effective address is stored at memory location 500.
+The above instruction is used to load the content of the memory location stored at memory location 500 to register R1.
+In other words, we can say, effective address is stored at memory location 500.

 Difference between Direct and Indirect Addressing Modes: